 Experience the Garifuna culture / Best thing to do in Livingston

 Livingston is the only place in Guatemala where you will be able to experience the Garifuna culture.

 In 1635, two Spanish ships transporting slaves from Nigeria shipwrecked at the shore of St. Vincent.
 They then mixed with local populations of Arawaks and Caribs, and as a result, a new Garifuna culture merging West African and Caribbean traditions began.

 Since the late 18th century, Garifuna were continuously deported and moved first to the island of Roatan in Honduras and then further into the Honduran and Belize coast.
 Eventually, Garifuna moved from Belize into what is now Guatemala and set up the town of Livingston.

 Head to the town and take a walk towards the beach where most of Garifuna live.
 If you are lucky, you will come across some drummers and dancers.

-The best way to find out more, get the real feel of the culture and ask all the questions is to book a day walking tour.
+The best way to find out more, get the real feel of the culture and ask all the questions is to book a walking tour.
 You will be guided by one of the most famous Garifunas in town, and he will be very happy to tell you all the stories and give you in-depth information.
-You can also book a Garifuna cooing class at Rasta Mesa.
-And of course, you have to try the traditional Tapado – a coconut seafood soup which is absolutely delicious!
+Ask your hotel and they will organise it for you!
+You can also book a Garifuna cooking class at Rasta Mesa.

 But the Garifuna experience is not to be easily found.